EricEdwardBryant/easydb/README.md

-# Easy Database in R
+# Easy Databases with R

 This is an R package designed to streamline import and export to/from SQLite databases.
 With this package you can: